jriordan55/hr_projections/README.md

-Code and results for Predicting 2024 MLB Home Run Totals write-up
+Code and results for Predicting 2024 MLB Home Run Totals write-up article on Medium